We are committed to ensuring that your personal information is kept private and confidential.

 2. How do we collect your personal information?

 We collect personal information in several ways.
-You may be asked by us to complete a patient questionnaire and give us information we need to provide dental services to you in a safe and appropriate manner.
-This information includes your details of your dental and medical history and your current health.
+You may be asked by us to complete a patient questionnaire and give us the information needed to provide dental services, in a safe and appropriate manner.
+This information includes details of your dental and medical history and current health.
 You may also be asked to provide personal information verbally to our dentists or other staff members.

 We may also collect personal information about you from third parties if you have agreed that they can provide us with this information.
 For example, we may collect information from:

-If a person is unable to provide us with personal information which we need to provide them with dental services (for example if the patient is a young child or lacks the capacity to provide these details) we will require this information to be provided by the patient’s legal guardian or another person who is legally entitled to act for that person.
+If a person is unable to provide us with sufficient necessary personal information (for example if the patient is a young child or is physically unable to provide these details) we require that this information be provided by the patient’s legal guardian or another person, who is legally entitled to act for that person.